vioan/flask-ansible-vagrant/README.md

 # flask-ansible-vagrant
 Deploy a Flask application stack on a virtual machine with Ansible and Vagrant

+The provisioned virtual machine is OpenSUSE 13.2 but there are some commented out tasks for deploying the Flask app on SUSE Linux Enterprise Server 12 SP1, as well.

+Note: For SLES12 there is no **pip** package available for **zypper** so, I installed first **easy_install** and then installed **pip** with it.

 ## Components
 The playbook builds an environment to run the application, consisting of several layers: